 How it All Began

 In 1973, Philadelphia Eagles football player Fred Hill and his wife, Fran, learned that their daughter, Kim, had leukemia.
-While traveling into Philadelphia for treatment at the children's hospital, they met other families with sick children in the same situation.
+While traveling into Philadelphia for treatment at the children's hospital, they met other families in the same situation.
 These families drove hours to the hospital to be with their children, only to sleep overnight in waiting room chairs and to eat from vending machines because they had nowhere else to go.

 Fred Hill and his football team decided to do something for these families... build them a "home-away-from-home" in Philadelphia.
 The Philadelphia Eagles teamed up with local McDonald's Owner/Operators to raise money to purchase and restore a house near the hospital where these families could stay.
 Hence, the first Ronald McDonald House was born.
 Since that time, more than 300 Houses have been built worldwide.